Misty Stone: Career

-She entered the adult film industry in 2006 at the age of around 20 and has appeared in over 300 movies.
-According to The Root, she is known as the "Halle Berry of the porn industry" because of her crossover appeal.
-Stone stated in a 2014 interview that she "fell into" working in the adult film industry, but later chose to make a career of it because she wanted to be the best at what she was doing.
-She also tried a variety of looks early on in her career to create a unique appeal for her audience.
-She describes the look that she chose as "afro-centric '70s" and inspired by actress Pam Grier.
+According to The Root, Stone is known as the "Halle Berry of the porn industry" because of her crossover appeal.

-Stone has stated that she enjoys acting, but did not have the opportunity to indulge it until she was cast as Denise Huxtable in the 2009 parody Not the Cosbys XXX.
-She went on to star in the 2011 Hustler’s Untrue Hollywood Stories: Oprah parody as the title character of Oprah Winfrey and in 2013 as Mel B (a.k.a.
-Scary Spice) in the Spice Girls parody OMG...
-It's the Spice Girls XXX Parody.
+Stone has stated that she enjoys acting, but did not have the opportunity to indulge in it until she was cast as Denise Huxtable in the 2009 parody Not the Cosbys XXX.
+She went on to star in the 2011 Hustler’s Untrue Hollywood Stories: Oprah parody as the title character of Oprah Winfrey.

 Also in 2013 Stone co-hosted the XRCO Award ceremonies with Ed Powers followed by co-hosting the Nightmoves awards with Ron Jeremy.
 Stone was also nominated in several categories for the award including Porn Star of the Year, Sexiest Adult Star, Porn's Best Body, and Porn's Perfect Sex Couple (girl/girl).

 In February 2014 Stone announced that she was working on appearing in mainstream productions and that, going forward in the adult film industry, she would only perform scenes in the girl/girl and solo genres.
 In March 2014, she began filming for a production titled I Thought You Were A Nice Man, the first of three film projects.